 We have talked about why it’s polite to say “excuse me” when sneezing.
 We have also dabbled into the etiquette of sneezing in public settings.

 But what if you are with somebody who has sneezed?
-There are some steps that you can take in this situation in order to be courteous and polite.
+There are some steps that you can take in this situation to be courteous and polite.

 1. Wish them well